Last January was the 73rd year of the death of the great scientist Nikola Tesla. Many of Tesla’s innovations have changed the world.

 Every college student learns that the unit of magnetic field induction is “tesla”, the name that was made as a tribute to Nikola Tesla who spent all of his life for the development of many modern technologies that changed the world, in particular, the alternating current or, in brief, AC current.

-But, many have rarely heard that this issue has been the subject of a fierce battle between Thomas Edison who was a firm advocate of the direct current (DC current) and Tesla who was for alternating current.
+But, many have rarely heard that this issue has been the subject of a fierce battle between Thomas Edison who was a firm advocate of the direct current (DC current), and Tesla who was for alternating current.

-His offer was proved to be the best choice for a safer, more reliable and less expensive solution for the transfer of power to remote areas.
-It didn’t take too much of time before the network of AC power systems like generators, turbines, transmission lines, etc., spread all over the world changing the human life.
+His offer was proved to be the best choice for a safer, more reliable, and less expensive solution for the transfer of power to remote areas.
+It didn’t take too much time before the network of AC power systems like generators, turbines, transmission lines, etc., spread all over the world-changing human life.

-With all of its profound impact on our daily life, AC current was not the only invention of Tesla, his innovations covered a wide range of areas like the radio, fluorescent light, electric motors and a long list of about 300 registered patents.
+With all of its profound impact on our daily life, AC current was not the only invention of Tesla, his innovations covered a wide range of areas like the radio, fluorescent light, electric motors, and a long list of about 300 registered patents.

 Tesla’s innovations were well ahead of his time and it was not until recent years that his futuristic views and innovations on many modern technologies were understood.
 His ideas were repelled at his time but now are widely used in many applications.

-He never succeeded to bring his theory into the reality, but today scientists have managed to invent an artificial retina using a complicated mathematical algorithm based on which eye’s retina can convert images into electrical signals that are sent to the brain for other processes.
+He never succeeded to bring his theory into reality, but today scientists have managed to invent an artificial retina using a complicated mathematical algorithm based on which eye’s retina can convert images into electrical signals that are sent to the brain for other processes.

-Electric Motors: Tesla’s comprehensive and diligent efforts on magnetic fields and their effects on electric current finally led him to the invention of electric motors in 1930.
+Tesla’s comprehensive and diligent efforts on magnetic fields and their effects on electric current finally led him to the invention of electric motors in 1930.
 Electric motors are now an indispensable part of every industry without which there is literally no production or even no industry.

-Hydroelectric power plant: In 1880, Tesla managed to design the first hydroelectric power plant.
+In 1880, Tesla managed to design the first hydroelectric power plant.
 His design was immediately developed and implemented in the Niagara Falls to provide Buffalo with electric power.